w3c/wai-tutorials/source/tables/caption-summary.html.erb.md

 <%= notes_end %>
 {:/nomarkdown}

 In this approach, the summary text is in the `summary` attribute of the table.
-It is not available to sighted users.
+Such summaries are not displayed visually.
+They are generally only available to screen reader users.

 See WCAG 2.0 technique [H73: Using the summary attribute of the table element to give an overview of data tables](http://www.w3.org/TR/WCAG20-TECHS/H73) for advice on the summary attribute.